gurveer6123-coder/Azure-Administration-Lab/README.md

 # 15. Azure Advisor

-Azure Advisor was reviewed for recommendations relating to:
+Azure Advisor was reviewed to examine Microsoft recommendations for the Azure environment.

+Advisor provides recommendations across areas including:

 - Cost
 - Security
 - Reliability
+- Performance
 - Operational Excellence
-- Performance

-Advisor analyzes deployed resources and provides recommendations based on Azure best practices.

-Not every recommendation was implemented because some production-oriented features would unnecessarily increase costs for a temporary lab.
+Some recommendations were intentionally not implemented because they were designed for production workloads and would unnecessarily increase the cost of a temporary lab environment.

-Examples of recommendations reviewed included:
+Examples included:

 - Larger VM sizes
 - Premium storage
 - NAT Gateway
-- Higher availability
+- Higher availability configurations
-- VM Scale Sets
+- Virtual Machine Scale Sets

-This demonstrated that administrators should evaluate recommendations based on business and technical requirements rather than automatically implementing every suggestion.
+This demonstrated that administrators should evaluate recommendations based on workload requirements rather than automatically implementing every suggestion.

 ![Azure Advisor](16-azure-advisor.png)

 ---

-# 16. Azure Service Health Alert
+# 16. Azure Service Health

-Azure Service Health was configured to provide notifications about Microsoft Azure infrastructure problems.
+Azure Service Health was configured to monitor Azure infrastructure problems.

 A Service Health alert named: